-- Discounting: under Solvency II, the interest rates published by European Insurance and Occupational Pensions Authority (EIOPA) with Volatility Adjustment are used, while under Liechtenstein GAAP discounting rates derived from interest rates curves published by the SNB and by De Nederlandsche Bank are used (for Switzerland and the Netherlands respectively). - Expected profit included in future premiums (EPIFP): Under Solvency II the profit that is expected from future premiums of in-force contracts is subtracted from the technical provisions. - Risk Margin: The Solvency II technical provisions contain a risk margin. - Prudency reserves: Since Solvency II follows a best estimate consideration, prudency reserves are removed from the Solvency II balance sheet.
+- Discounting: under Solvency II, the interest rates published by European Insurance and Occupational Pensions Authority (EIOPA) with Volatility Adjustment are used, while under Liechtenstein GAAP discounting rates derived from interest rates curves published by the SNB and by De Nederlandsche Bank are used (for Switzerland and the Netherlands respectively). - The basic risk free interest rate term structure used for the discounting of cash flows in the calculation of technical provisions is delivered by EIOPA. - Expected profit included in future premiums (EPIFP): Under Solvency II the profit that is expected from future premiums of in-force contracts is subtracted from the technical provisions. - Risk Margin: The Solvency II technical provisions contain a risk margin. - Prudency reserves: Since Solvency II follows a best estimate consideration, prudency reserves are removed from the Solvency II balance sheet.